syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Date-Navigation-and-Gesture.md

     schedule.MaxDisplayDate = maxDate;

-    this.AddSubview (schedule);
-    this.control = this;
+    View.AddSubview(schedule);

 {% endhighlight %}

 ## FirstDay of the Week

-By default schedule control will be rendered with Sunday as the first day of the week, it can be customized to any day of the week by `FirstDayOfWeek` property of `SfSchedule`.
+By default schedule control will be rendered with Sunday as the first day of the week, it can be customized to any day of the week by `FirstWeekDay` property of `SfSchedule`.

 {% highlight c# %}